Estimating the Potential of Program Repair Search Spaces with Commit Analysis: Experimental Methodology

 \subsection{Protocol for RQ4}

+RQ4: \rqfour\\ We measure the precision of \toolname as follows: we randomly select a sample of $n$ \repairspacecommits for each tool in the \projectsFromBears dataset.
+Next, we carry out a manual analysis to decide if the detected \repairspacecommits actually lie in the search space of corresponding repair approaches or not.

+We select a value of $n$ such that the overall manual work stay under two days over all analysts.
+Recall that the annotators have to be trained to be fully familiar with the corresponding repair approaches.
+According to this criterion, we select $30$ commits per repair approach, each of them being analyzed by three analysts.

-We measure the precision of \toolname as follows: we randomly select 30 of the commits that are detected as \repairspacecommits of each tool in RQ1 experiment.
-Next, we carry out a manual analysis to decide if the detected \repairspacecommits actually lie of the search space of corresponding repair systems or not.
-This manual analysis has seven participants, all of whom are researchers in the field of automatic program repair: three PhD students, two postdoctoral researchers, and two professors.
-Each commit is annotated by two participants.
-If the first two annotations conflict with each other, a third participant annotates to break the tie.
+This manual analysis is made by seven analysts in total, all of whom are researchers in the field of automatic program repair: three PhD students, two postdoctoral researchers, and two professors.
+Each commit is annotated by two analysts.
+If the first two annotations conflict with each other, a third analyst annotates to break the tie.
 All results from this experiment are publicly available (see \cite{RSCommitDetector}).

-The precision for each repair system is computed due to \autoref{eq:precision}.
-In this equation, \textit{true positive (TP)} represents the set of all detected \repairspacecommits that are actual \repairspacecommits due to the manual investigation.
-Moreover, \textit{RSCommits} is the set of all detected \repairspacecommits for the current repair system.
+The precision for each repair approach is computed per \autoref{eq:precision}.
+In this equation, \textit{true positive (TP)} represents the set of detected \repairspacecommits that are actual \repairspacecommits according to the manual investigation.
+Moreover, \textit{RSCommits} is the set of all considered \repairspacecommits for the current repair approach.

+Similar to the recall, we also compare the precision of our tool with that of PPD \cite{madeiral:hal-01851813}.